 And the cool thing about FHAs compared to USDA loans is you can buy a duplex with an FHA loan.

 You’ll still need to pay mortgage insurance, which is a bummer, but inevitable unless you have a 20% down payment.
 It also has to be for your primary residence — not a summer home or investment property.
 But if you live in one unit in a multi-unit complex, that still counts.

 So how much does it take to invest in real estate?
 About $9,695.
 We calculated that based on an average cost of $138,500 per unit in a two-unit duplex at 3.5% down.

 5. Piggyback Loans (Usually 10% Down)

 A piggyback loan is where you take out a traditional mortgage for 80% of the property’s value and a second “piggyback” loan for another 10% of the purchase price.
 Usually, the second, smaller loan is issued at a slightly higher interest rate.

 For example, I did this on my first real estate purchase.
 My first loan for 80% of the purchase price had an interest rate around 3.75%, while my second loan for 10% had an interest rate of around 5.25%.
 With this approach, I only had to come to the closing with 10% out of pocket.

 For this to work, you have to put 10% down, but getting the second loan for 10% means that you don’t have to pay for private mortgage insurance (PMI).

 If you choose to go with this option, make sure the interest on the second loan is low enough that it’s cheaper than a monthly PMI payment.

-So how much money do you need to invest in real estate?
-It depends a lot on your circumstances and what your goals are.
-But you can have your own house for as little as 0% down, or you can start investing for only $500.
+So, how much money do you need to invest in real estate?
+It depends on your circumstances and what your goals are, but you can often have your own house for as little as 0% to 3.5% down.